Conditional types in TypeScript

 ];

-Conditional types are distributive: Applying a conditional type C to a union type U is the same as the union of applying C to each component of U. This is an example:
+Conditional types are distributive over union types: Applying a conditional type C to a union type U is the same as the union of applying C to each element of U. This is an example:

 type WrapLen<T> = T extends { length: number } ?
 [T] : T;